Active surveillance of low-risk papillary thyroid microcarcinoma: History

 Even after surgery on patients with low-risk papillary thyroid microcarcinoma by well-experienced thyroid surgeons, complications such as temporary vocal cord paralysis, permanent vocal cord paralysis, temporary hypoparathyroidism, permanent hypoparathyroidism developed with the incidence of 4.1%, 0.2%, 16.7% and 1.6%, respectively.
 The incidences of such unfavorable events was significantly higher in the group of immediate surgery than in the group of active surveillance.
 Also, the proportions of patients requiring thyroid hormone medications and those having scars due to thyroid surgery was significantly higher in the group of immediate surgery than the group of active surveillance.
 In addition, the 10-year medical care costs for the patients undergoing immediate surgery was 4.1 times the costs for those who chose active surveillance.

-One may have an opinion that watching the progress without surgery may cause psychological concerns such anxiety of the patients.
+One may have an opinion that watching the progress without surgery may cause psychological concerns such as anxiety in the patients.
 Davie L. et al. conducted a questionnaire survey on patients under active surveillance at Kuma Hospital, and reported that 37% of the patients sometimes had cancer concerns, but 60% of them said such anxiety diminished over time.
 Very importantly, 83% of the patients responded that choosing active surveillance was their best choice.
 The comparison between the immediate surgery group and the active surveillance group showed that the immediate surgery group had a higher rate of physical problems such as discomfort in their voice or the cervical region.
 Regarding psychological aspects such as anxiety about cancer, either there was no difference between both groups, or marginally higher in the immediate surgery group.

 These results may be due to factors that worried patients opted for surgery.

-Based on favorable results of the active surveillance conducted by Kuma Hospital and Cancer Institute Hospital of JFCR, active surveillance was acknowledged as one of the management strategies in Medical Guidelines for Clinical Practice for the Diagnosis and Management of Thyroid Nodules in 2010 (Edited by Japan Association of Endocrine Surgeons and the Japanese Society of Thyroid Surgery) on the premise that thorough explanation was given to the patient and consent was obtained.
-In 2015, active surveillance for low-risk papillary thyroid microcarcinoma has been also adopted in American Thyroid Association's Management Guidelines for Adult Patients with Thyroid Nodules and Differentiated Thyroid Cancer.
+Based on favorable results of the active surveillance conducted by Kuma Hospital and Cancer Institute Hospital of JFCR, active surveillance was acknowledged as one of the management strategies in Medical Guidelines for Clinical Practice for the Diagnosis and Management of Thyroid Nodules in 2010 on the premise that thorough explanation was given to the patient and consent was obtained.
+In 2015, active surveillance for low-risk papillary thyroid microcarcinoma was also adopted in American Thyroid Association's Management Guidelines for Adult Patients with Thyroid Nodules and Differentiated Thyroid Cancer.
 Medical Guidelines for Clinical Practice for the Diagnosis and Management of Thyroid Nodules in 2018 (published by Japan Association of Endocrine Surgeons and the Japanese Society of Thyroid Surgery), actively recommends active surveillance for low-risk papillary thyroid microcarcinoma.